Summary

 The best charts don't just list features.
 They tell a story about market positioning and customer value.
 This storytelling way makes your business plan more memorable and convincing.

 Include your charts in both your written business plan and backer presentations.
 Visual consistency across all materials builds expert credibility.
+So how do you create charts that actually convert?

 How Do You Design Feature Comparison Charts That Convert?